theBrianCui/Watchit/README.md

 # Watchit
-A self-hosted Node.js app that watches any number of subreddits and delivers email notifications for new, filtered Reddit posts.
-It's totally free and is available (self-hosted) for Windows, Mac, and Linux.
+A self-hosted, desktop Node.js app that observes any number of subreddits and delivers email notifications for new, filtered Reddit posts.
+It's totally free and is available for Windows, Mac, and Linux.
 Features support for...

 - **Unlimited subreddits**.
 Want to get notifications for new posts on both [/r/buildapcsales](https://www.reddit.com/r/buildapcsales/new/) and [/r/gamedeals](https://www.reddit.com/r/gamedeals/new/)?
 Watchit can check as many subreddits as you want on a single instance, with a unique configuration for each, and will even queue its requests appropriately so it doesn't hog bandwidth.
 - **Unlimited filters**.
 Get notified only for the posts you deem worthy.
 Configure notifications for posts based on age, votes, title, self-post text, and more.
-- **Email notifications** using MailGun (free), SendGrid (free), or Mandrill (paid).
+- **Email notifications** for posts using MailGun (free), SendGrid (free), or Mandrill (paid).
 - **Custom HTML email templates** for every subreddit.
 Be brief and include just post titles and URLs, or include post scores, comment counts, age, and more in your emails.

+Watchit will regularly poll the *new posts* of subreddits on a configurable interval and send you notification emails for posts meeting certain criteria, as defined by filters on a per-subreddit basis.

 Quick Setup Guide
 -----------